fkeymaster/fkeymaster/README.markdown

 ## Basic concept

-One global method is exposed, `key` which defines shortcuts when called directly.
-Use `key.setScope` for switching scope.
+One global method is exposed, `key` which assign keys when called directly.

-At any point in time (even in code other than key shortcut handlers), you can query the `key` object for the state of modifier keys.
+At any point in time (even in code other than key handlers), you can query the `key` object for the state of modifier keys.
 This allows easy implementation of things like shift+click handlers.
 For example, `key.shift` is `true` if the shift key is currently pressed.

-Keymaster understands the following modifiers:
+FKeymaster understands the following modifiers:

 `⇧`, `shift`, `option`, `⌥`, `alt`, `ctrl`, `control`, `command`, and `⌘`.

-The following special keys can be used for shortcuts:
+The following special keys can be used for keys:

 `backspace`, `tab`, `clear`, `enter`, `return`, `esc`, `escape`, `space`, `up`, `down`, `left`, `right`, `home`, `end`, `pageup`, `pagedown`, `del`, `delete` and `f1` through `f19`.

+### Scope

+Scope is an important concept in FKeymaster.
+The default scope is 'all'.
+You can assign a key with scope or without.
+When you don't assign with scope, which mean that key will be activated in any scope.

+Use `key.setScope` for switching current scope.

 ## Assigning keys to handler function